-Eden Park is New Zealand's largest stadium with a capacity of 50,000 following the most recent redevelopment which was completed in October 2010 in preperation for the 2011 Rugby World Cup.
-During the event, temporary seating will boost the capacity to 60,000.
+Eden Park is New Zealand's largest stadium with a capacity of 50,000 following the redevelopment completed in October 2010 in preperation for the 2011 Rugby World Cup.
+During the event, temporary seating was installed at both ends to increase capacity to 60,000.

 The Auckland venue has seen major changes since its humble beginnings in 1900, first as a farm, subsequently a cricket ground, and then in 1921, the site of the first rugby test match against the Springboks.
 Eden Park became the home of Auckland Cricket in 1910 and the home of Auckland Rugby in 1925 after the Union had leased the grounds since 1914.